Free will in theology: Christianity

-In the Bible
+Academic views

-The consensus of reputable scholars who focus on the study of free will in the ancient world are abundantly clear that it is not to be found in the bible.
+The consensus of scholars who focus on the study of free will in the ancient world is that the Bible does not explicitly address free will.

-The leading scholar on the subject of Free Will in Antiquity, Michael Frede, observed that "freedom and free will cannot be found in either the Septuagint or the New Testament and must have come to the Christians mainly from Stoicism."
+The leading scholar on the subject of free will in antiquity, Michael Frede, observed that "freedom and free will cannot be found in either the Septuagint or the New Testament and must have come to the Christians mainly from Stoicism."

 Frede wrote that he could not find either the language of free will nor even any assumption of it in the New Testament or the Greek Old Testament.
 According to Frede, the early Church fathers most certainly developed their doctrine of free will from the pagans.

-Another Oxford scholar, Dr. Alister McGrath, concurs entirely with Frede, “The term ‘free will’ is not biblical, but derives from Stoicism.
-It was introduced into Western Christianity by the second-century theologian Tertullian.”
+Another Oxford scholar, Dr. Alister McGrath, concurs entirely with Frede, "The term 'free will' is not biblical, but derives from Stoicism.
+It was introduced into Western Christianity by the second-century theologian Tertullian."

-Pauline expert, Troels Engberg-Pedersen, unequivocally insists that, “Paul firmly believed in divine determination as an intrinsic part of his whole conception of God.”
+Pauline expert, Troels Engberg-Pedersen, unequivocally insists that, "Paul firmly believed in divine determination as an intrinsic part of his whole conception of God."

-The Implicit Argument
+The implicit argument

-Nonetheless, many have argued an "implicit" case for finding free will in the bible.
+Nonetheless, many have argued an "implicit" case for finding free will in the Bible.
 The most fundamental source for this case lies in the fall into sin by Adam and Eve that occurred in their "willfully chosen" disobedience to God.

-Some contend that "Freedom" and "free will" can be treated as one because the two terms are commonly used as synonyms, however, there are widespread disagreements in definitions of the two terms.
+Some contend that "freedom" and "free will" can be treated as one because the two terms are commonly used as synonyms; however, there are widespread disagreements in definitions of the two terms.
 Because of these disagreements, Christian philosopher Mortimer Adler found that a delineation of three kinds of freedom is necessary for clarity on the subject, as follows:

 (1) Circumstantial freedom is "freedom from coercion or restraint" that prevents acting as one wills.